sasjs/server/README.md

 ## Configuration

+Configuration is made in the `configuration` section of `package.json`:

+- Provide path to SAS9 executable.

 ### Using dockers:

-There is `.env.example` file present at root of the project.
+There is `.env.example` file present at root of the project. [for Production] There is `.env.example` file present at `./api` of the project. [for Development] There is `.env.example` file present at `./web` of the project. [for Development] Remember to provide enviornment variables.

 #### Development